unitaryfund/mitiq/docs/source/guide/guide_08-hamiltonians.rst

     :alt: Mitigated vs unmitigated expectation values at different noise strengths.

 As we can see, the mitigated expectation values are closer, on average, to the true expectation value.

+Sampling
+########

+Finally, we note that :math:`\langle H \rangle` can be estimated by sampling using the ``cirq.PauliSumCollector``.
+An example of a ``sampling_executor`` which uses this is shown below.

+.. testcode:: python

+    def sampling_executor(
+        circuit: cirq.Circuit,
+        hamiltonian: cirq.PauliSum,
+        noise_value: float,
+        nsamples: int = 10_000
+    ) -> float:
+        """Runs the circuit and returns the expectation value of the Hamiltonian.

+        Args:
+            circuit: Defines the ansatz wavefunction.
+            hamiltonian: Hamiltonian to compute the expectation value of w.r.t. the ansatz wavefunction.
+            noise_value: Probability of depolarizing noise.
+            nsamples: Number of samples to take per each term of the Hamiltonian.
+        """
+        # Add noise
+        noisy_circuit = circuit.with_noise(cirq.depolarize(noise_value))

+        # Do the sampling
+        psum = cirq.PauliSumCollector(circuit, ham, samples_per_term=nsamples)
+        psum.collect(sampler=cirq.Simulator())

+        # Return the expectation value
+        return psum.estimated_energy()

+This executor can be used in the same way as the previously defined ``executor`` which used a density matrix simulation to evaluate :math:`\langle H \rangle`.